woodenclock/tp/docs/DeveloperGuide.md

 ## Acknowledgements

-Some code snippets were referenced from !(here)[https://github.com/woodenclock/ip.git].
+Some code snippets were referenced from [here](https://github.com/woodenclock/ip.git).

 ## Design & implementation

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}
+WildWatch is a CLI based software that helps zoos keep track of animal inhabitants.

 ## Product scope
 ### Target user profile

-{Describe the target user profile}
+Target user profile are the clerks working in zoos.

 ### Value proposition